col83/fnv-dsoal/README.md

 > Actions to modify the registry will cause the system to load the program with other instances of the dsound.dll library instead of the built-in ones: <p>
 > %SYSTEMROOT%\System32\dsound.dll (x64) <p>
 > %SYSTEMROOT%\SysWOW64\dsound.dll (x32) <p>
-> Simply put - the system will imitate the actions of the 8th point of the order as the 7th point.
+> In simple terms, the system will simulate the actions of point 8 as point 7.
 As described above.

 MORE INFO - https://www.indirectsound.com/registryIssues.html